USS S-16: 1940–1944

-Decommissioning and disposal
+Fate

 S-16 was decommissioned on 4 October 1944 and struck from the Naval Vessel Register.
 She was intentionally destroyed by sinking off Key West, Florida, on 3 April 1945.

 Wreck

-S-16′s wreck lies in 265 ft of water, upright with a 20° tilt to its starboard side.
+S-16s wreck lies in 265 ft of water, upright with a 20° tilt to its starboard side.
 The Gulf Stream flows over the hull, allowing little coral growth and making wreck diving difficult to impossible.
 The wreck is accessible through large hatches both forward and aft of the conning tower.
-Both steel screws are covered by invertebrate growth.
+Both bronze propeller are covered by invertebrate growth.

 In literature

 A fictional USS S-16 appears in Edward L. Beach, Jr.'s 1955 novel Run Silent, Run Deep.
 In the novel, the fictional S-16 is taken out of decommissioned status, recommissioned and prepared for war by the characters in the story, and then turned over to the Polish Navy.